 Aims: A transfemoral transarterial approach is considered the preferable access route for transcatheter aortic valve implantation (TAVI), followed by a transaxillary/subclavian TAVI approach.
 However, these approaches may not be an option in all patients.
 This study aimed to report the initial European experience with transfemoral transcaval TAVI.

-Methods and results:.
-Data on 50 patients treated by transcaval TAVI in five European centres were collected and analysed according to the Valve Academic Research Consortium (VARC)-2 definitions.
-The study population had a mean age of 78.7±8.0 years and a high surgical risk profile (median STS risk score 6.1%, interquartile range 3.0%-11.2%).
-Transcaval access was successful in 49 of 50 patients and device success was obtained in 94% of cases.
+Methods and results: Data on 50 patients treated by transcaval TAVI in five European centres were collected and analysed according to the Valve Academic Research Consortium (VARC)-2 definitions.
+The study population had a mean age of 78.7±8.0 years and a high surgical risk profile (median STS risk score 6.1%, interquartile range 3.0-11.2%).
+Transcaval access was successful in 49 out of 50 patients and device success was obtained in 94% of cases.
 Closure of the caval-aortic puncture site with a nitinol cardiac occluder was successful in all cases without need for emergent surgery.
-One patient received additional sealing of the aortic puncture site with a covered stent one day post-TAVI due to a gradual haemoglobin drop of 3 g/dL.
+One patient received additional sealing of the aortic puncture site with a covered stent one day post TAVI due to a gradual haemoglobin drop of 3 g/dL.
 VARC-2-defined life-threatening bleeding and major vascular complications possibly related to transcaval access were 4% and 10%, respectively.
 There were no bleeding or vascular complications after discharge.
 At 30 days, the clinical efficacy endpoint was reached in 88% of patients.

-Conclusions:.
-Transfemoral transcaval access proofs to be a feasible and safe TAVI approach for high-risk patients with severe aortic stenosis not suitable for transfemoral or transaxillary/subclavian transarterial access.
+Conclusions: Transfemoral transcaval access proved to be a feasible and safe TAVI approach for high-risk patients with severe aortic stenosis not suitable for transfemoral or transaxillary/subclavian transarterial access.